Kuilima Ests West

 No analysis available

-Strong evidence the property offers jogging/walking paths: 13 of 20 MLS listings have the WAJOPA amenity checked and numerous remarks state 'walking paths', 'jogging and biking paths', and 'miles of walking & riding trails' or similar.
-The combined MLS checkbox frequency and repeated remarks across agents indicate this is a genuine building/community amenity.
+Strong evidence the property offers jogging/walking paths: 13 of 20 current MLS listings have the WAJOPA amenity checked and numerous remarks explicitly state 'walking paths', 'jogging and biking paths', or 'walking trails', appearing consistently across listings.

 No analysis available